omekagardens/OpenSystemThermodynamicNetwork/README.md

 3.  **Result:** Emitters act as **Super-Conductors**, maximizing the total power throughput of the system.
 They draw continuous massive power from the reservoir and distribute it, driving the network far from equilibrium (life-like behavior).

 ---

-### **4. Summary Description**

-**"This is an Agent-Based Model of a Dissipative Structure where nodes utilizing high-export strategies maintain steep potential gradients with an external reservoir, thereby maximizing systemic energy throughput and reducing local entropy."**